-As internet connections became faster, ePOS systems took to the cloud and found popularity among businesses due to increased convenience and lowered cost.
+As internet connections became faster, ePOS systems took to the cloud (opens in new tab) and found popularity among businesses due to increased convenience and lowered costs.

 Cloud-based POS systems transformed the landscape as any device capable of connecting to the internet could suddenly be used as a potential POS terminal.

-Shifting to the cloud, this also brought new security capabilities to the POS systems.
-The introduction of the SaaS (or software-as-a-service) model removed the need for businesses to manually update software and licenses, with it instead being automatically taken care of by POS software vendors.
+Shifting POS technology to the cloud also brought new security capabilities to the best POS systems (opens in new tab).
+The introduction of the SaaS (or software-as-a-service) (opens in new tab) model removed the need for businesses to manually update software and licenses, with it instead being automatically taken care of by POS software vendors.

 POS systems in the 2010s and today

-Since 2010, modern POS systems have become increasingly sophisticated, allowing business owners to manage both front-end and back-end operations with ease.
-Integrated systems enable everything from inventory management to marketing; staff time management; accounting process; and customer information to be accessed, analysed, and controlled through a single (often touchscreen) interface.
+Since 2010, modern POS systems have become increasingly sophisticated.
+Nowadays, they allow business owners to manage both front-end and back-end operations with ease.
+Integrated systems enable everything from inventory management to marketing (opens in new tab); staff time management (opens in new tab); accounting (opens in new tab) process; and customer information to be accessed, analysed and controlled through a single (often touchscreen) interface.

-Adoption of cloud-based POS systems accelerated during the decade.
-Through the utilization of technologies to store sales and customer data using cloud storage, companies found it quicker and easier to access (and act upon) their sales and customer data than ever before.
+Widespread adoption of cloud-based POS systems accelerated during the decade.
+Through the utilization of technologies to store sales and customer data using cloud storage (opens in new tab), companies found it quicker and easier to access (and act upon) their sales and customer data than ever before.
 This made cloud-based POS systems particularly attractive for companies that ran a franchise model with multiple stores.

 The rise of cloud-based POS has naturally coincided with new trends around mobile POS.
-Like the many business owners and workers began the POS systems on mobile devices from 2010, which became easier thanks to tablets and smart mobile phones with increasingly larger displays and better processing power.
+Indeed, many business owners and workers alike began using POS systems on mobile devices from 2010 onwards, which became even easier thanks to tablets (opens in new tab) and smart mobile phones with increasingly larger displays and better processing power.

-Many vendors offer their business applications for free and take a cut of each sale through payment processing fees.
-By using a mobile POS system, companies allow their employees to easily look up product information, search for answers to customers questions, and take payments whilst walking around the shop floor.
-Consumers are also able to benefit from the mobile, by buying goods and services on devices like their own smart phones with a tap, using technologies such as NFC and Bluetooth.
+Many vendors offer their business applications (opens in new tab) for free and take a cut of each sale through payment processing (opens in new tab) fees.
+By using a mobile POS system, companies can let their employees easily look up product information, search for answers to customers questions, and take payments whilst walking around the shop floor.
+Consumers are also able to benefit from the mobile aspect, by buying goods and services on devices like their own smartphones with a tap, using technologies such as NFC and Bluetooth.

 The POS System has come a long way, with great leaps made particularly in the past two decades.

-Our current decade is likely to continue seeing a convergence in technologies, with POS systems becoming smarter and able to help businesses get even more value out of their data than they can today.
+Thanks to ongoing advances we're likely to continue seeing a convergence in technologies, with POS systems becoming smarter and better able to help businesses get even more value out of their data than they can today.